 Christmas table setting trends

 If it’s your turn to serve up the dinner everyone’s been waiting for all year - no pressure or anything - you’ll want to give it the backdrop it deserves.
-Our two show-stopping Christmas dining ideas are on hand to transform any table from everyday to all-out celebration - and with enough decoration and detail, you just might divert the attention away from your ‘artfully charred’ turkey.Shop Christmas Dining
+Our three show-stopping Christmas dining ideas are on hand to transform any table from everyday to all-out celebration - and with enough decoration and detail, you just might divert the attention away from your ‘artfully charred’ turkey.Shop Christmas Dining

 A TWIST ON THE TRADITIONAL